Identity

 A

-can be tested to see if it's a valid identity using the staticbool IsValid(string)
+stringcan be tested to see if it's a valid identity using the staticbool IsValid(string)method. - Any validation errors can be gathered using the static

-IEnumerable<string> Validate(string)
+IEnumerable<string> Validate(string)method.

 Attention